matrizea/FelicaRelay/README.md

 # How to use
 Connect RC-S380 to your computer, then Replace driver to WinUSB with Zadig (Windows).

+Place a card to either Reader.
+Execute via

 `python relay.py`

+makes another reader to emulator.

 # Replace
 It can replace exchange.